We are open for business as usual and here to support you. We're taking virtual consultations now - Our response to COVID-19

 • Disputes over rent reviews, where either landlords or tenants may demand changes in rent.

-If you have a commercial property lease dispute similar to the ones mentioned above, its best to talk to a lawyer.
+If you have a commercial property lease dispute similar to the ones mentioned above, it's best to talk to a lawyer.
 AANDI Lawyers can help you understand your rights and protect your assets.

 What's the difference between a conveyancer and a lawyer?

 A lawyer, or solicitor, is a specialised legal practitioner who conducts conveyancing on your behalf.
-They are highly trained, and will use their wealth of property law experience to approach conveyancing issues with an unmatched attention to detail.
+They are highly trained and will use their wealth of property law experience to approach conveyancing issues with an unmatched attention to detail.

 AANDI Lawyers has a specialised team of conveyancing lawyers — giving you the best of both worlds.
 We are able to guide you through every aspect of property transfers, leading to the best possible outcomes for all parties.